luis198327/olympics-quiz-game/README.md

 + The favicon used is the Olympic rings.

 ## Features
-The site features 2 HTML pages.
+The site features 3 HTML pages.
 The main page will load with a welcome message on page landing.
 It will provide a play button to start the quiz.

 The quiz will then run, by linking to the second HTML page, where the user will be asked each question in turn.
 The quiz will comprise of 10 multiple questions from a library of 20 questions.

 Feedback will be provided to the user if they have answered a question correctly or incorrectly.
-A message or image will display to provide this feedback.

-There will a score tracking system so the user knows how many questions have been answered correctly throughout and a summary at the end of the quiz.
+There will a score tracking system so the user knows how many questions have been answered correctly throughout.

+Once the quiz has been completed, a results page will load showing the score.

 There will be the option to restart the quiz to attempt a better score.